oneduo/nova-file-manager/docs/access-control.md

 ## On-demand filesystem

 By default, the package shows the file manager using the configured disks.
-However, you may want to define a particular disk or directory based on your own business logic.
+However, you may want to define a particular disk or folder based on your own business logic.

 For instance, having a multi role/permission based app, let's say you have 2 user groups, Managers and Employees.
 You want to restrict each user group inside a closed user-land filesystem, in such a way that no user group can access the